tobua/masua/README.md

 ## Installation

 ⚠️ This plugin is published as TypeScript and JSX (for the React plugin) see [this post on 𝕏](https://twitter.com/matthiasgiger/status/1766443368567971946) for the reasoning.
-Make sure to add the necessary types listed below if they are missing in your project and align your [`tsconfig.json`](https://github.com/tobua/masua/blob/main/tsconfig.json) with the reference used for this project.
+Make sure to add the necessary types listed below if they are missing in your project and align your `tsconfig.json` with `{ compilerOptions: { lib: ['DOM', 'ES2020'], module: 'Preserve', jsx: 'react-jsx' }}` as used for this project.
 React is only required when the `masua/react` export is used.

 ```sh
 bun install masua